 Obtaining a Visa for Visiting Saudi Arabia

 First things first – you need a way to get into the country.
 The thing that opened the doors for tourism in Saudi was the introduction of the Saudi e-visa.
 The issuance of an e-visa can now be approved online in minutes.
 This has opened the door to visitors from all over the world.
-Entry visit visas cost SAR535 ($142) per person and are valid for one year with each stay no more than 90 days.
+Entry visit visas cost SAR535 ($142) per person and are valid for one year (multiple entry) with each stay no more than 90 days.
 The Saudi tourist visa also includes health insurance during your visit.
+It might be a good idea to also get travel insurance to cover all other aspects of your visit.

 The eVisa (or on arrival) are available for citizens of 49 countries including the United States, UK, Canada and most European countries.
 Check the link above to see if your country is on the list.
 If you plan to conduct any work in the country you will still need to go through proper channels to obtain a business visa.
 Saudi tourism authority is hard at work to lure more and more western tourists to the country.